Trump to GM: Make Cruze in U.S. or 'pay big border tax'

 "General Motors is sending Mexican made model of Chevy Cruze to U.S. car dealers-tax free across border," Trump tweeted.
 "Make in U.S.A.or pay big border tax!"

+GM (GM), in a statement, stressed that it makes the sedan model of the Cruze at its plant in Lordstown, Ohio.

+"GM builds the Chevrolet Cruze hatchback for global markets in Mexico, with a small number sold in the U.S.," the company said.

-GM did not immediately respond to a request for comment.
-In December, Trump named its CEO, Mary Barra, to a panel on job creation.
+In December, Trump named GM's CEO, Mary Barra, to a panel on job creation.

-GM (GM) makes most models of the Cruze in the United States but makes the hatchback version at a plant in Mexico.
-But GM is far from the only automotive manufacturer that produces across the border: Ford (F), Honda (HMC), Toyota (TM) and Volkswagen (VLKAF) also make cars in Mexico and sell in the United States.
+GM is far from the only automotive manufacturer that produces across the border: Ford (F), Honda (HMC), Toyota (TM) and Volkswagen (VLKAF) also make cars in Mexico and sell in the United States.

 Trump has repeatedly told automakers that he intends to impose a 35% tax on cars they build in Mexico for the U.S. market.
 Trump could not impose a tariff on a company unilaterally.